 Equality and Diversity - gypsies and travellers

-"As the gypsy traveller equality champion for Sussex Police I am determined that the community is treated the same as any other community that we serve, so that the service we provide is accessible, responsive and visible and treats the gypsy traveller community with fairness, respect and dignity.
+"As the gypsy and traveller equality champion for Sussex Police I am determined that the community is treated the same as any other community that we serve, so that the service we provide is accessible, responsive and visible and treats the gypsy and traveller community with fairness, respect and dignity.
 I will also be working hard to improve the trust and confidence that this community has with us."

 - To ensure that police activity in respect of Gypsy and Traveller communities is non-discriminatory and effective.

 - To provide support to Gypsy and Traveller individuals and communities in accessing policing services, and improve trust and confidence to increase reporting of hate crime.

 - To become an employer of choice for the BME community and ensure there is equality in support, and career development opportunities for BME staff and officers.

 - To demonstrate the force's commitment to providing visible leadership on Race Equality issues.

 Priority areas in service delivery for Gypsy and Traveller Equality include increasing awareness of hate crime reporting methods, and gaining insight on public experiences is central to developing our approach.